England | Scotland | Wales | Northern Ireland | Ireland

 Minor Surgery Some doctors perform minor operations including the removal of various skin lumps, cysts, moles and the freezing of warts and verrucae.
 Initial consultation is by routine appointment with a GP and a further appointment is arranged at the Health Centre for the procedure.

 The nurses run a “minor illness” clinic each morning and afternoon and are also available to give telephone advice.
-Appointments on the day are always available

 The Health Visiting Team is available daily.
 You can leave a message on their voicemail and they will return your call.
 Through the triage system you may be offered a telephone appointment for advice from a Health Visitor.